Last updated: January 2026

 How Split the Bills can help

-Managing money as a student can be tricky, especially if you’re not sure how much you will pay each month for your utility bills.
-Getting a temporary holiday job is a fab way to earn some extra cash, but if you’re still struggling with fluctuating bills and money management, a bill-splitting service could help you out!
+Managing money as a student is a balancing act, especially if you’re not sure how much you will pay each month for your utility bills.
+Getting a temporary holiday job is a fab way to earn some extra cash, but if you’re still struggling with money management, we can help.

 Split the Bills is a bill-splitting service trusted by thousands of students – we do all the hard work of setting up utility accounts and direct debits.
 All you have to do is pay one neat payment each month, making it super easy to budget because you know exactly how much you’ll have to pay each month!
 Simple.

 It’s super easy to sign up, and you can choose a package that suits you.
-Find out more about what we do, or get in touch with our team to see if Split the Bills is right for you!
+Find out more about what we do today.

 Student Bills, Made Easy